 Implementation Summary

 The SADC Regional Strategy for transformation of slums and informal settlements has been aligned with SADC Secretariat priorities.
 During the WUF 12 in Cairo a SADC ministerial meeting endorsed the progress of the Strategy.
-The contribution agreement with Republic of South Africa includes funding for the development and implementation of a sub-regional strategy, with an annual budget allocation.
-The SADC Secretariat is in charge of the political component of the development of the strategy, Regional Adviosory Group has been constituted to work with UN-Habitat , the technical lead.
+The SADC Secretariat is in charge of the political component of the development of the Strategy, and a Regional Adviosory Group has been constituted to work with UN-Habitat, as the technical lead.
 (OP3 and 4)

 UN-Habitat country offices continue to implement a range of technical assistance and direct implementation projects for settlement upgrading and housing provision, particularly in humanitarian contexts.
 (OP5, 6 and 7)

 The Informality Taskforce of Cities Alliance has started consultations with its members on how to operationalize the 10 areas of action to deliver the resolution as a multi-stakeholder initiative.
-Priority countries were identified and the 4 Member States have expressed support and interest to be part of the ITF activities that inclide initially situation analysis, formulation of concept notes for joint projects.
+Priority countries were identified and the 4 Member States have expressed support and interest to be part of the ITF activities, including initial situation analysis, and formulation of concept notes for joint projects.
 (OP5, 6 and 7)

 Resolution 2/3